AcheronEiden/vga_arcade/README.md

 ## External resources
-This project uses the following public libraries as code sections in this project.
+This project uses the following public libraries and also used information from external sites listed below.
 The libraries are often modified to suit this project and we have made comments in the code when edits are made.
 In some parts of this project only smaller fractions of the public libraries are used.

 VGAXUA Library for Arduino UNO and MEGA [https://github.com/smaffer/vgaxua](https://github.com/smaffer/vgaxua)